Kim Seo-hyung: Career resurgence

 In the 2018 series Sky Castle, Kim Seo-hyung plays Coach Kim, a ruthless college entrance exam private tutor for wealthy families in an exclusive neighborhood.
 Coach Kim is known for her perfect success rate in getting students into top universities and uses psychological pressure to manipulate parents and children.
 Her character is driven by a dark past and a desire for revenge against society.
 She represents the damaging effects of South Korea's elite education system.
 Kim's performance as Coach Kim was widely acclaimed, earning her nomination for best supporting actress in 55th Baeksang Arts Awards, followed by a win in 12th Korea Drama Awards.

 In 2020, she starred as the lead in SBS crime-thriller drama Nobody Knows.
 Kim Seo-hyung portrays Cha Young-jin, a detective in the Seoul Metropolitan Police Agency's Violent Crimes Division.
 Her character is defined by a past trauma: the loss of her best friend to a serial killer 19 years prior.
 This event drives her relentless pursuit of justice.

 In Mine, Kim portrayed Jung Seo-hyun, the sophisticated daughter-in-law of the powerful Hyowon Group.
 Leading Seohyun Gallery, she exudes intelligence and composure, prioritizing family and business.
 Yet, beneath her facade, she grapples with societal pressures, including her suppressed sexuality and love for artist Suzy Choi.

 In 2022, Kim starred in her first OTT drama Recipe for Farewell, which was based on the autobiographical essay book It Might Be a Little Spicy Today (오늘은 좀 매울지도 몰라) by Kang Chang-rae, which was published in 2018.
 Kim took on the role of Jung Da-jung, an independent woman who is the head of a small book publishing company in Seoul.
 The series centers around her poignant journey after she is diagnosed with terminal bowel cancer.
 Facing difficulties eating due to her condition, she makes an extraordinary request to her estranged husband, Kang Chang-wook (played by Han Suk-kyu), a humanities lecturer who only knows how to cook ramen: she asks him to cook for her every day.
 Her performance earned her a nomination for Best Actress at the 2nd Blue Dragon Series Awards.

-In the independent film Vinyl House (also known as "Greenhouse"), Kim played the leading role of Moon-jung, a dedicated caregiver for a blind couple, Tae-kang and Hwa-ok, who also suffers from dementia.
+In the independent film Vinyl House (also known as "Greenhouse"), Kim played the leading role of Moon-jung, a dedicated caregiver for a blind couple, Tae-kang and Hwa-ok, who also has dementia.
 Moon-jung lives in a vinyl house and dreams of finding a proper home for herself and her son.
 The film explores the difficult choices she makes after one of her elderly charges dies in an accident.
 Kim's performance in this challenging role earned her seven Best Actress nominations, winning six awards, including one at the 27th Busan International Film Festival and the Grand Prize at the 2023 Buil Film Awards.